Things to do in Keflavík

 Rifting of the Mid Atlantic Ridge and extensive volcanic activity has given Reykjanes some extraordinarily beautiful scenery.
 Some very popular and exciting hiking trails follow the coastline and other paths take inland routes.
 Trekking the trails around Reykjanes would take a few days!

 A very beautiful short hike from Keflavík will take you to Garðskagi.
-In the beginning this follows the old tracks the fisherman used when they walked to their fish drying racks.
-This traill will take you to the very tip of the headland at Garðskagi, which is renowned for its incredible sunsets.
+In the beginning, this follows the old tracks the fisherman used when they walked to their fish drying racks.
+This trail will take you to the very tip of the headland at Garðskagi, which is renowned for its incredible sunsets.
 At any time of day you will get fabulous ocean views, and at nearby Garður, views of two lighthouses.
 There are numerous seabirds, and seals and dolphins often swim quite close to the shoreline.

 Kleifarvatn Lake is the largest lake on the Reykjanes peninsula, situated just 45 minutes drive from Keflavík.
 The lake itself is very beautiful, set in a lunar-like and undulating landscape, topped with small mountains.
 Stunning hiking paths will take you exploring around the lake.